Cupid: Roman Cupid

 As a winged figure, Cupido shared some characteristics with the goddess Victoria.
 On coinage issued by Sulla the dictator, Cupid bears the palm branch, the most common attribute of Victory.
 "Desire" in Roman culture was often attached to power as well as to erotic attraction.
 Roman historians criticize cupido gloriae, "desire for glory", and cupido imperii, "desire for ruling power".
 In Latin philosophical discourse, cupido is the equivalent of Greek pothos, a focus of reflections on the meaning and burden of desire.
 In depicting the "pious love" (amor pius) of Nisus and Euryalus in the Aeneid, Vergil has Nisus wonder:Is it the gods who put passion in men's mind, Euryalus, or does each person's fierce desire (cupido) become his own God?
 In Lucretius' physics of sex, cupido can represent human lust and an animal instinct to mate, but also the impulse of atoms to bond and form matter.
 An association of sex and violence is found in the erotic fascination for gladiators, who often had sexualized names such as Cupido.

-Cupid was the enemy of chastity, and the poet Ovid opposes him to Diana, the virgin goddess of the hunt who likewise carries a bow but who hates Cupid's passion-provoking arrows.
+Cupid was the enemy of chastity, and the poet Ovid opposes him to Diana, the virgin goddess of the hunt who likewise carries a bow but hates Cupid's passion-provoking arrows.
 Cupid is also at odds with Apollo, the archer-brother of Diana and patron of poetic inspiration whose love affairs almost always end disastrously.
-Ovid blames Cupid for causing him to write love poetry instead of the more respectable epic.
+Ovid jokingly blames Cupid for causing him to write love poetry instead of the more respectable epic.